WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - This method will work as long as you do all of the steps required and never disable the DNS which is crucial.
 - If you are blacklisted from Apple for already using services such as Scarlet you will need to follow this [guide](#revoked-or-blacklisted)
 - Make sure your device is compatible as seen [here](#compatibility)

+## Compatibility
+This should work for all iOS, iPadOS and even macOS devices, on the latest versions of all iOS, iPadOS and macOS.

+Versions that might not be supported are below iOS 12, iPadOS 13 and macOS 11.

 ## Part [1/4] Installing the WhySooooFurious DNS Blocker
 1. Go down to [Downloads](#downloads) and click on the WhySooooFurious DNS Blocker, allow the download and close the prompt